Applications of Grassmannian flows to integrable systems: Numerical Simulations

+Note that in the relation on the left, the $h$ factor and matrix product realise the left Riemann sum approximation of the integral in the linear Fredholm equation.
+The relation on the right generates the row vector approximation $\widehat{G}_{m}(x_\ell;t)\coloneqq g(0,z_m;x_\ell,t)$, which we then evaluate at $z_m=0$---in our approximations the origin is the final $z_m$ nodal point.
+In the left panel in Figure~\ref{fig:reconstructionexample}, we plot the original potential function for $\pa_xg(0,0;x,0)$, namely `$-(3/2)\mathrm{sech}^2(\frac12x)$'.
+We also plot the approximate solution $g(0,0;x,0)$ generated from $\widehat{G}_{m}(x_\ell;t)$ at $z_m=0$, as well as the derivative $\pa_x g(0,0;x,0)$ computed from $\widehat{G}_{m}(x_\ell;t)$ at $z_m=0$ via finite differences.
+In the middle panel we present an exactly analogous plot to the left panel, except that we have deliberately introduced a phase shift in the first term involving $\lambda_1$ in the expression for $p=p(x)$ above, in order to illustrate there are indeed two distinct underlying features present.
+Lastly, as one further demonstration, suppose we assume scattering data of the form

+with $a_1=1.8$ and $a_2=1.1$.
+Substituting this into the linear Fredholm equation and solving it numerically as described above, at discrete times, we obtain the solution to the Korteweg--de Vries equation shown in Figure~\ref{fig:twosoliton}, i.e.\/ the two-soliton collision.

-We present numerical simulations for the Korteweg de Vries and also nonlinear Schr\"odinger equations we presented in Sections~\ref{sec:KdV} and \ref{sec:NLS}.
-For each nonlinear equation we provide two independent simulations: (i) Direct numerical simulation using well-known spectral algorithms, advancing the approximate solution $u_m$ in successive time steps; (ii) Generation of an approximate solution $\langle G_{\mathrm{approx}}\rangle$ using the Grassmann--P\"oppe approach via the relevant ``prescriptions'' we outlined in the corresponding sections.
+We now consider numerical simulations for solutions to the scalar Korteweg--de Vries and nonlinear Schr\"odinger equations which are generated from given arbitrary initial scattering data $p_0=p_0(x)$ which decays in both far fields, i.e.\/ corresponding to result (II) in Lemma~\ref{lemma:KdVprescription}.
+For each nonlinear equation we provide two independent simulations: (i) Direct numerical simulation using well-known spectral algorithms, advancing the approximate solution $u_m$ in successive time steps; (ii) Generating of an approximate solution $g_{\mathrm{approx}}(0,0;x,t)$ using the Grassmannian flow approach by advancing the scattering data in time to $p=p(x;t)$, and then numerically solving the linear Fredholm equation.
 Let us first explain the direct numerical simulation approach we employed.
 We chose an initial profile function $p_0=p_0(x)$ on the interval $[-L/2,L/2]$ for some fixed domain length $L>0$.
-In the Korteweg de Vries equation case we then numerically solved the Fredholm integral equation in Lemma~\ref{lemma:KdVprescription} for $g_{\mathrm{approx}}=g_{\mathrm{approx}}(0,z;x,0)$, with data $\hat q_0\equiv p_0$.
-This is solved numerically by approximating the integral over $[-L/2,0]$ by a Riemann sum and solving the resulting system of linear algebraic equations.
+In the Korteweg--de Vries case, we then numerically solved the linear Fredholm integral equation as described just above, in order to generate $g_{\mathrm{approx}}=g_{\mathrm{approx}}(0,0;x,0)$.
 We then set $u_0(x)=g_{\mathrm{approx}}(0,0;x,0)$.
-We chose the initial profile $p_0(x)=-\frac12\cosh(x/20)$ and $L=10$ in this case.
-The resulting initial data $u_0$ for the Korteweg de Vries equation, computed by quite crude numerical means, thus corresponds approximately to the one-soliton solution.
-The Fourier spectral method we used to advance the Korteweg de Vries solution forward in time is the following split-step method,
+We chose the initial profile $p_0(x)=\exp(-\frac12x^2)\mathrm{tanh}(x/5)$ and $L=20$ in this case.
+The Fourier spectral method we used to advance the Korteweg--de Vries solution in time is the split-step method,